freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/sudoku-solver.md

       assert.include(parsed.conflict, 'row');
       assert.include(parsed.conflict, 'column');
       }"
-  - text: If the submitted puzzle contains values which are not numbers or periods, the returned value will be `{ error: 'Invalid characters in puzzle' }`
+  - text: If the puzzle submitted to `/api/check` contains values which are not numbers or periods, the returned value will be `{ error: 'Invalid characters in puzzle' }`
     testString: "async getUserInput => {
       const input = 'AA9..5.1.85.4....2432......1...69.83.9.....6.62.71...9......1945....4.37.4.3..6..';
       const coordinate = 'A1';